Back to Aging / Degenerative Disorders

-It is important to note that in the majority of cases there is no evidence of stone nidus formation within the plugs and is therefore not considered a precursor to the development of bladder calculi (Mohr, Dungworth & Capen, 1992, p.
+It is important to note that in the majority of cases where urethral plugs are present there is no evidence of stone nidus formation within the plugs, and is therefore not considered a precursor to the development of bladder calculi (Mohr, Dungworth & Capen, 1992, p.
 262).

 Perceptible odor which may or may not be present

 Care should be taken when removing plugs so as not to cause irritation to the tissues.

 In the event the plug is very firm, applying a small amount of olive oil to the penis may ease removal and prevent irritation to tender tissue.